family dispute arbitration in Rices Landing, Pennsylvania 15357

 Arbitration War Story: The Rices Landing Family Dispute of 2023

 Background: The patriarch, Harold Johnson, passed away in September 2022, leaving behind 120 acres of farmland and a modest estate valued at approximately $650,000.
-His last will divided most assets evenly among his three children: Linda, Mark, and Jason Johnson.
+His last will divided most assets evenly among his three children: Linda, Mark, and the claimant.
 However, a handwritten codicil surfaced claiming that the farm should be sold and its proceeds split equally, whereas Linda insisted on keeping the farm intact for future generations.

 The Dispute: Linda, the eldest, had lived in Rices Landing her entire life and managed day-to-day farm operations.
 Mark, living out-of-state, wanted a quick sale to cash out, while Jason, the youngest, sided with Mark but pushed for a partial sale, retaining a smaller parcel.
 Unable to bridge the divides within six months, the siblings agreed to binding arbitration in March 2023.